Whether you qualify for legal aid will depend on:

 Civil cases include things like debt, family or housing problems.
-To get legal aid, you usually need to show you can’t afford to pay for legal costs and your problem is serious.
+To get legal aid, you usually need to show you cannot afford to pay for legal costs and your problem is serious.

 You’ll usually have to give details and evidence of your income, benefits, savings and property, and those of your partner.
 If you’re under 18, you may need to give information about your parents’ or guardians’ income.

-Your financial situation isn’t taken into account for cases about:
+Your financial situation is not taken into account for cases about: